JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Consider dataQuality on own menu item, or on W menu
 6. Should we de-select all Ws when we change Tabs, or load a new D?
 If not, may be confusing but handy.
 If do, where do we do it - GlobVar functions, or in App component (and update Globals back, which does not make sense)
 7. Rev

-**Admin module**
-1. Users, groups, permissions
-2. Where does UI sit - in Dashboard or separate.
-Consider Standalone vs Network
-3. Global var with userLoggedIn
-4. What and how is cached locally - and how refreshed
-5. Finalise group membership / roles
-6. Where system settings like Security Model ?
-7. Add UserID to ALL data and code -> where needed ...
+- after Ws were linked to a DS: if do a Tr, then validate that W are still okay (ie a W field may not exist any longer in DS)

-**Widget Editor**
+**Widget Editor - Adv**
+    - DESIGn: Adv form
     - user can change Vega field types on Adv form
     - our field type -> vega types: take a best guess
     - APPLY on Adv form must re-render
-- DESIGn: Adv form
     - at start, add row, col, color fields
     - EDIT buggie - color stays, fails on T=2
-- new push
     BUG: if using a custom vega spec, the editor does not understand this.
     - set properties of new Widget as a template - user pref
     - when open NEW and only 1 DS, then skip DS selection page?
     - when add NEW, ensure it is accessable: always same position top left + z-index = Max(rest)+1

-**Table**
+    - How to show comparison between current and previous period ?
+    - Bug with IE: 'IE supports only grid-row-end with span.
+You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at    the moment
+    - Cross hair with showing values on axis - ie crypto trading websites!
+    - Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
+    - Serias work to be done - learning Vega and adding ALL features !!!
+    - Add other Viz to W Editor (data page) - ie Layered Graphs, Trellis, etc.  These need new     templates, and a new UI.

+**Table (Bradley SmartTable)**
     - add drag fields - to X = Add, Drag away = delete from headers
     - add drag field to Y = Pivot!
 Decide local or in backend
     - add functionality = filter, sort, etc.  Decide here OR in app component ...
 Maybe only here
     - Does not have Links button - thinking was that one would not need to link a table to another  tab, but this must be verified
+    - Right click to get popup menu with clever info
+    - can set whether a user can change properties at runtime, or not
+    - export to csv, Excel, etc
+    - grouping of cols under another
+    - filter on any col
+    - sort on all cols
+    - conditional formatting
+    - tooltips, which give data type, etc
+    - freeze rows, cols, both
+    - col header buttons, which can be on/off
+    - powerful sizing and resizing
+    - totals row and col
+    - custom event handling
+    - in-cell editing, with validation
+    - cell background and colour and font size
+    - resize row and col
+    - support 10m rows

 **Dashboard**